Personnel and Professional Policies

 Sabbatical Leaves shall be awarded for purposes that provide a benefit for the CSU.
 Examples of such purposes include scholarly research, creative work in the arts and related areas, the improvement of teaching skills, and other professional activities.

-A sabbatical leave may be granted to eligible employees for one quarter at full salary, two quarters at ¾ salary or three quarters at ½ salary.
+A sabbatical leave may be granted to eligible employees for one semester at full salary, two semesters at ½ salary.

-A sabbatical of two or three quarters may be implemented within two consecutive years, subject to additional review by the college sabbatical leave committee, the college dean, and approval of the President or designee.
+A sabbatical of two semesters may be implemented within two consecutive years, subject to additional review by the college sabbatical leave committee, the college dean, and approval of the President or designee.

 Eligibility for Sabbatical Leave